Happily Planning Your Own Funeral?

 Planning Our Exit

 When I have seriously considered the subject of dying, I have at times thought that the best place to die would be in an operating theatre on a metal table, preferably anesthetized and solidly under.
 Death would then come as a complete surprise and I could live with that.
+I cannot see myself sitting at my kitchen table happily planning my own funeral.

-One of my favorite uncles once told me his desire for burial was for someone to dump him into the garbage can head first, feet sticking out, close to pick-up day, and be done with it.
+One of my favorite uncles once told me his desire for burial was for someone to dump him into the garbage can head first, feet sticking out, preferably close to pick-up day, and be done with it.
 His son, my cousin who lived directly across the street and whose living room window faced that scene wasn’t impressed with his father’s directive, but that was all the ceremony Uncle wanted.
+The funeral industry wouldn’t be impressed either, but how many of us hold similar views?

-It’s About Mortality Grim Reaper
+It’s About Mortality

 Hold the phone.
-Are we really there?
+Are we really there yet?

 Yes, the Stoics remind us: Memento Mori.